prolinkinfo/InsuranceProCRM/README.md

 ## **Installation**

-Getting Started with InsurancePro CRM

-Follow these simple steps to set up InsurancePro on your local machine:

-Clone the repository: git clone https://github.com/prolinkinfo/InsuranceProCRM.git Navigate to the project directory: cd InsurancePro Install server dependencies: npm install
-Move to the client folder: cd client
-Install client dependencies: npm install
-Return to the project directory: cd ..
-Start the development server: npm run dev
+Getting started with InsuranceCRM Pro is a breeze.
+Follow our comprehensive installation guide to set up the CRM in your local environment.
+Whether you're an experienced developer or new to the stack, our step-by-step instructions will have you up and running in no time.

+Installation Guide

 For detailed instructions and troubleshooting, refer to our Installation Guide.